thinkshout/redhen_dev/README.md

-This project contains a Drush make file and build script for developing Redhen, a native Drupal AMS.
+This project contains a Drush make file and build script for developing Redhen, a native Drupal CRM.

 ## Installation
 Simply run